NixOS/rfcs/rfcs/0092-plan-dynamism.md

    > ```
    > would just obtain `/nix/store/…foo.drv` and not build it, while
    > ```
-   > nix build /nix/store/…foo.drv!*
+   > nix build /nix/store/…foo.drv^*
    > ```
    > would obtain (by building or substituting) all its outputs.
    > ```
-   > nix build /nix/store/…foo.drv!out!out
+   > nix build /nix/store/…foo.drv^out^out
    > ```
-   > would obtain the `out` output of whatever derivation `/nix/store/…foo.drv!out` produces.
+   > would obtain the `out` output of whatever derivation `/nix/store/…foo.drv^out` produces.

-   Now that we have `path` vs `path!*`, we also don't need `--derivation` as a disambiguator, and so that should be removed along with all the complexity that goes with it.
+   Now that we have `path` vs `path^*`, we also don't need `--derivation` as a disambiguator, and so that should be removed along with all the complexity that goes with it.
    (`toDerivedPathsWithHints` in the the nix commands should always be pure functions and not consult the store.)

 3. Extend the scheduler and derivation dependencies similarly: